 - Whether there’s an ROI on migrating attachments

 Should Old Motor Oil Go Into a New Car?

 Option #1 is the less expensive alternative in the short run.
-However, in the long run, this option can end up being more expensive.
-It’s analogous to buying a new model car and then asking the dealer to remove all the motor oil, coolant, grease, transmission and power steering fluid from the old car and putting it in the new car.
+However, in the long run, this option can become more expensive.
+It’s analogous to buying a new model car and then asking the dealer to remove all the motor oil, coolant, grease, transmission, and power steering fluid from the old car and putting it in the new car.

 Putting old fluids into a new car would result in unnecessary wear and tear — and an eventual risk of more expensive repairs to the car.

 Rather than gumming up a new CRM application with old information, consider how much better a new model CRM could perform with clean data.
-The following are some of the benefits to performing a thorough review of legacy data and then taking corrective action before migrating the data into a new system.
+The following are some benefits of performing a thorough review of legacy data and then taking corrective action before migrating the data into a new system.

 - Higher user adoption

 - More efficient use of the CRM system